Get started with build event handlers

 Build Event Handler

-boilerplate.The Netlify SDK will scaffold the basic structure needed for your build event handler which includes these required files:
+boilerplate.The Netlify SDK will scaffold the basic structure needed for your build event handler.
+Learn about the required files in the anatomy of an extension doc.

 Inside the